Perry-Olsson/Blogify/README.md

 ## Reflection

-**TLDR**
-The project was built as the culmination of a MOOC (full stack open) I was going through.
+**TLDR**<br/>The project was built as the culmination of a MOOC (full stack open) I was going through.
 The process of creating a full stack app ended up being really enjoyable so I went ahead and added a few extra commonly expected features in modern forum/thread/social web applications.

 #### Inspiration